Data Week 2021: 15 February - 23 February

 - A higher education degree

-- At least two years of relevant professional experience (the average is ten years)
+- At least three years of relevant professional experience (the average is ten years)

 - A good knowledge of English